SOAR to 2024

 GoalIncrease early college headcountProgress

 Identify projected class sizes (high school).
-Send survey to Three for Free students and faculty at the close of summer session.
-Completed for 2019, in progress for 2020.
 Develop communication plans for high school partners and students.
 Evaluate course offerings to target Three for Free students per survey results of summer 2019 completers.
 Managed seat offerings with Deans, increased headcount by 22%.
 Develop school and program specific pathways that lead to postsecondary enrollment at ECC.

 Identify ways to assist eligible high school students in funding early college enrollment.